hanwenzhang123/front-end-interview/css/README.md

 [[↑] Back to top](#table-of-contents)

 ### What's the difference between `inline` and `inline-block`?

-I shall throw in a comparison with `block` for good measure.

 |  | `block` | `inline-block` | `inline` |
 | --- | --- | --- | --- |